rio implements format-specific S3 methods for each type of file that

 variable-level attributes fields.
 These can be gathered to the

-data.frame level by the user via gather_attrs
+data.frame level by the user via gather_attrs.

 Examples